Asia/Pacific Group on Money Laundering: APG Observers

-Observer status is available to any jurisdiction in the Asia-Pacific region interested in becoming a member or any other jurisdiction which supports the goals and work of the APG.
+Observer status is available to any jurisdiction in the Asia-Pacific region interested in becoming a member or any other jurisdiction that supports the goals and work of the APG.
 International organisations which support the work of the APG may also join as supporting observers.

 APG observers include jurisdictions and organisations that cooperate with the APG to support regional efforts to implement the international standards for AML/CFT.
 Of the observer jurisdictions, some are "supporting observers" (including France, Germany and the UK) which are not considering APG membership – they are members of either the FATF or a FATF-style regional body (or both).

+Nations

-The following seven jurisdictions are APG observers:
+The following eight jurisdictions are APG observers: